Guneev9/myBlog/content/post/state/index.md

 ## Which are the Top frequency words?

-I have extracted Top 50 words by frequency normalized by the length of the document.
-I have filtered the frequency by normalizing it against length of filtered Tokens.\
+We extract top 50 words by frequency normalized by the length of the document.
+We filter the frequency by normalizing it against length of filtered Tokens.\
-This means that distribution will give scores on behalf of filtered tokens not the whole document.
-It is slightly different from the term frequency concept where frequency of every token is retrieved against multiple documents.\
+This means that the distribution will give scores on behalf of filtered tokens, not the whole document.\
-The reason, i am using the filtered words list for the length of document because, taking the raw corpus length will not give any good results because it contains text which is not useful at all and hence removed from token list.\
+We use the filtered words list for the length of document instead of taking the raw corpus length.
+This is because the latter case will not give any good results since it contains text which is not useful at all.
+Hence, we remove those tokens from the token list.\

 Import FreqDist package to count tota occurance of same token in a corpus.

 ```{python}